rkillickdev/plan-it-go/README.md

 ![PlanIt-Go footer](docs/features/pp4-features-hero-image.png)

 The aim of the owner is that the purpose of the site should be immediately evident to the user when they land on the home page.
-The hero image chosen to convey this message communicate both the themes of travel and planning, with the coloured pins placed in the map reminiscent of an age before the possibility of online trip planning.
-A younger site user is more likely to associate these pins with the recognisable Google Maps interface, where digital pins are used to comunicate location.
+The hero image chosen to convey this message communicates both the themes of travel and planning, with the coloured pins placed in the map reminiscent of an age before the possibility of online trip planning.
+A younger site user is more likely to associate these pins with the recognisable Google Maps interface, where digital pins are used to communicate location.

 The colours from the hero image were the starting point for the colour scheme used consistently throughout the rest of the site, although for accessibility I had to use stronger shades to ensure acceptable contrast.
 The core goals of the site are reinforced by the title in the header, and the revolving words add a touch of visual interest for the user.
 The colours chosen for these interchanging words tie in with one of the featured pins shown on the map.

-A call to action is then used, to draw the user into the 'trip planning' fuctionality of the site.
+A call to action is then used, to draw the user into the 'trip planning' functionality of the site.
 The 'Sign Up' clickable button will direct non logged in users to the signup page.
 Those that already have user credentials can easily switch to the login page to enter their details.
 If a user is already logged in, the call to action button displays 'Get Started' and redirects the user to their 'trip list' page where they can edit existing trips or create new ones.

 #### **Site Goals**